|Best overall||WORX WG509 TRIVAC 12 Amp 3-In-1 Electric Blower/Mulcher/Vacuum||Check Price||

-There’s just something sublime about long summer evenings, lying in the green grass under a lush canopy, listening to bugs chirp.
+There’s just something sublime about long summer evenings, lying in the green grass under a lush canopy, listening to bugs chirp, leaf vacuum safe and sound in the shed.
 That glory, however, is short-lived.
 Come fall, you’ll be screaming, leaf me alone, as nature’s debris accumulates and deteriorates over flowerbeds, streets, and neighbors’ yards if left unchecked.
-Grab the best leaf vacuum on the market, however, and you can mitigate an unsightly mess and provide easy yard clean-up.
-Combining the best features of traditional leaf blowers with a convenient bag system, a leaf vacuum will save you a ton of effort on your next yard waste removal job and you’ll enjoy a tidy lawn again in no time.
+Grab that dependable leaf vacuum, however, and you can mitigate an unsightly mess and provide easy yard clean-up.
+Combining the best features of traditional leaf blowers with a convenient bag system, the best leaf vacuums on the market will save you a ton of effort on your next yard waste removal job and you’ll enjoy a tidy lawn again in no time.

 - Best overall: WORX WG509 TRIVAC 12 Amp 3-In-1 Electric Blower/Mulcher/Vacuum